Please visit our FaceBook and Instagram pages by clicking on the icons above.

 - Do you take video as well?

-Yes, I do take video of some of the more important actions, like 'the Kiss', the rings, first dance, cake cutting, dancing, etc. Obviously, I can't take video of the whole event since I have to devote most of my time to taking still shots.
-However, if I miss a still shot because I'm taking video, I can extract a still from the video during the editing phase of my workflow.
+Yes, at your specific request, I can take video of some of the more important actions, like 'the Kiss', the rings, first dance, cake cutting, dancing, etc. Obviously, I can't take video of the whole event since I have to devote most of my time to taking still shots.
+However, if I miss a still shot because I'm taking video, I can extract a fairly high quality still from the video during the editing phase of my workflow.
+For example, if I video the first dance, and you would like some still shots of the dance, I can extract them from the video for you.
 If you decide to hire a separate videographer, we can coordinate so we don't trip over each other.

 - We notice on your pricing page that you charge a fixed price for the wedding.
 Does that mean we get 6 hours of coverage or 8 hours or what?

 I generally don't limit my time at all, and I don't charge by the hour.
 On any given day, whether it's for engagement or rehearsal or wedding day or day after, I have reserved my time for however long that event takes - whatever it takes and for however long.
 There is no overtime charged, and the fixed price stays just that, fixed.
-The only constraint I have is with the economy package and that it is for roughly half of the wedding day and that would include the ceremony and reception.
+The only constraint I have is with the economy package and that it is for roughly half of the wedding day (roughly six hours), and that would normally include most of the ceremony and reception.

 - How much of your fee do you require up front and when is the rest of it to be paid to you?

-I need to have 25% at the time we sign the agreement, 50% the week before the wedding, and the 25% balance is due when I deliver to you the flash drive with all the edited files and the hardcover premium photo book.
+I need to have 25% at the time we sign the agreement, 50% the week before the wedding, and the 25% balance is due when I upload all of your edited files to my website.
+After the final payment, you can download freely any of your photos/videos from the website, and I will send you the flash drive of all your full resolution, edited files.

 - Will you be the actual photographer or will someone else do it, and do you have a second shooter with you?

-I will always be the actual photographer at your event, and I generally shoot it myself without a second photographer.
+I will always be the actual photographer at your event, and I sometimes shoot it myself without a second photographer if it is a relatively small wedding.
+For most of my shoots, I use an assistant/second shooter.
 I always carry two cameras on me, so I don't have to switch lenses or other equipment in order to get shots of the crowd and the emotional reactions of those watching the action up front.

 - How long before we can see the edited photos, any prints, photobooks, or slideshows?

 I will have the edited photos posted to my website with password access for you and anyone you want to take a look, as well as sending you the flash drive within 1-3 weeks after the wedding.
-Once you have picked out which ones you want in a book or album or for prints, I can generally turn those around in about a week and then order the product if it is through a third party.
-I make my own prints on best quality archival paper, and I put together the slideshows with my own tools, so I can generally get you those items within days.
+Once you have picked out which ones you want in a photo book, I can generally turn those around in about a week and then order the product if it is through a third party.
+I make my own prints on best quality archival paper, so I can generally get you those items within days.
 Photobooks and albums are ordered through third parties, so we have to account for their lead time.

 - If you aren't familiar with the location of the wedding, do you scout it out beforehand?